jasongrimes/fretboardfoundation/_chapters/030-scales/030-major-scale.md

 Here is the major scale assembled in CAGED E form.

-The E form extends below the 1st-string root treble triad.
+The E form expands below the 1st-string root treble triad.

 {% include figure.html
     caption="Major scale in E CAGED form."